DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Because industry standards represent well-understood and widely implemented best practices, many orgs try to adhere to them even when they are not required to do so in order to improve security, and reduce operational and other risks
   - **Regulatory**: A regulatory investigation is conducted by a regulatory body, such as the Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA), against an org suspected of an infraction
     - Here the org is required to comply with the investigation, e.g., by not hiding or destroying evidence
+- **Liability:** Questions of liability often turn into questions regarding potential negligence.
+When attempting to determine whether certain actions or inactions constitute negligence, the ✏️Prudent Man Rule, which we will define shortly, is often applied
+     - 🎈Statutory Statutory damages are those prescribed by law, which can be awarded to the victim even if the victim incurred no actual loss or injury
+     - 🎈Compensatory The purpose of compensatory damages is to provide the victim with a financial award in effort to compensate for the loss or injury incurred as a direct result of the wrongdoing
+     - 🎈Punitive The intent of punitive damages is to punish an individual or organization.
+These damages are typically awarded to attempt to discourage a particularly egregious violation where the compensatory or statutory damages alone would not act as a deterrent

 [1.7](#1.7) Develop, document, and implement security policy, standards, procedures and guidelines (OSG-9 Chpt 1)
 - The top tier of a formalized hierarchical organization security documentation is the security policy